-- Defamation is frequently used to unjustly stifle dissent.
+- Defamation claims are frequently used to stifle dissent.
 However, it can provide a genuine remedy for those harmed by the statements or actions of others.

 - Criminal defamation is generally considered to be disproportionate in terms of international law.
-Even civil defamation is often punished too harshly rather than righting the wrong that was committed.
+Civil defamation is often punished too harshly, rather than righting the wrong that was committed.

 - Truth is a core defence against defamation claims.

 - Some types of speech are excluded from defamation laws, such as opinion and satire.

 - The growth of Strategic Lawsuits Against Public Participation (SLAPP) suits by corporate actors using defamation laws to silence or intimidate critics is a concerning contemporary development that needs to be challenged.